AlexHoe/documentation/MkDocs/docs/kube.md

 # Kubernetes

-## Grundlagen
+## Basics
-- Pod: Besteht aus einem oder mehreren Containern die sich den Netzwerk-Namespace teilen.
+- Pod: One or more containers sharing the network namespace.

 ## Pod
 - YAML: